jenninge/jenninge.github.io/index.md

 ## Projects

 ### Enhancement One: Software Engineering and Design

-The artifact for this enhancement is from the introduction to C++ programming language course.
-The original project demonstrated how to read an input file, place contents into a map, and place the read contents into an output file.
-This program used a simple txt file to read.
+The artifact for this enhancement is from CS210, introduction to C++ programming language course.
+The original project demonstrated how to read an input file, count the occurrence of each item and place them into an output file.
+It was created in the fall of 2023.
 All programming was completed using Visual Studios IDE.
+I chose this program because it had a good base for functionality.
+My goal was to enhance the program to be able to perform CRUD operations on the data from the input file so it could eventually be loaded into some type of database.

-I chose to enhance the project by reading an input file into a vector and performing CRUD operations on it.
-The operations I created include reading all data, reading a specific piece of data, updating data, and deleting data.
+I enhanced the project by reading an input file into a vector and performing CRUD operations on the vector.
+The operations I created included reading all data, reading a specific piece of data, updating data, and deleting data.
 The program can be easily adjusted based on the type of input file.
-The end goal is to transform the data before loading it either into another file or a database.
+The enhancement demonstrates my skills with data transformation, data structures, and well-defined functions.

+During this enhancement, I realized how much I have learned throughout this program.
+I found it much easier to debug the program and find where there were issues.
+It also demonstrated how important it is to test after each modification of the code.
+I struggled getting my validation code to work but after trial and error I was able to work through the problem and get a fully functional program.

+Course Outcomes achieved:
+3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.

+4. Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.

 [Original Project Link](https://github.com/jenninge/jenninge.github.io/tree/main/OriginalForEnhancementOne)